Mathugo/mathugo.github.io/_posts/2024-08-17-parallelism.md

 ZeRO includes all types of parallelism.
 More specifically, it impleemnts three possible options:

-Certainly.
-The ZeRO (Zero Redundancy Optimizer) technique offers three progressive levels of memory optimization.
+ZeRO offers three progressive levels of memory optimization.
 Each level increases memory efficiency but also introduces more communication overhead.
 ZeRO-3 provides the highest memory efficiency but with the most communication.
 More specifically:

 - ZeRO-1: Optimizer State Partitioning:
   - Partitions optimizer states (e.g., momentum buffers) across GPUs